6 Doctor Recommended Vaccines for Seniors

 - Acute Respiratory Distress Syndrome (ARDS): When the lungs become severely injured from pneumonia, respiratory failure may occur.

-The pneumonia vaccine is an essential for seniors.
-There are different kinds of pneumonia shots for seniors, and the CDC recommends two pneumococcal vaccines for all adults 65 years or older:
+The pneumonia vaccine is an essential for seniors, especially if they have never received a pneumococcal conjugate vaccine before.
+There are different kinds of pneumonia shots for seniors, and the CDC recommends three pneumococcal vaccines for all adults 65 years or older:

-- PCV13 (Pneumococcal conjugate vaccine): Protects against 13 strains of pneumococcal bacteria.
+- PCV20 (Pneumococcal conjugate vaccine): Protects against 20 strains of pneumococcal bacteria.

-- PPSV23 (Pneumococcal polysaccharide vaccine): Protects against 23 strains of pneumococcal bacteria.
+- PCV15 (Pneumococcal conjugate vaccine): Protects against 15 strains of pneumococcal bacteria.*

 What are some common side effects of these vaccines?